nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ### Personal note

 This was my first design project after finishing the [UX Playground course](https://www.meetup.com/ux-playground-the-user-experience-meetup/events/241328389/).
 I mainly focused on developing a smart device prototype, which utilised my knowledge and experience with technology.
-Within a few months, I learnt to use [ProtoPie](https://www.ProtoPie.io/) and [LittleBits](https://sphero.com/collections/all/family_LittleBits) to create complex interactive prototypes without coding.
+Within a few months, I learned to use [ProtoPie](https://www.ProtoPie.io/) and [LittleBits](https://sphero.com/collections/all/family_LittleBits) to create complex interactive prototypes without coding.
 It was a fun learning experience and useful to find out what prototyping tools are available for designing smart device experiences without any code.
-I also had the opportunity to explore animation and creating interactions for the prototypes.
+I also had the opportunity to explore animation and create interactions for the prototypes.

 ### Overview